Site icon Circuit Ideas for You

 Transistor TIP35C1

-The regulated output voltage (Vout) can be calculated using the following formula:
+The regulated output voltage (Vout) is calculated using the below mentioned formula:

 Vout = Vz − VBE